“This post may contain affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through a link.”

 If you want to power up on your Tailwind Tribes you can pay an additional amount annually.
 These as the current exchange rate work out as approximately £42 per year for 10 tribes and 80 monthly submissions, £85 per year for unlimited tribe membership with 200 monthly submissions or £257 per year for unlimited tribe and unlimited monthly submissions.

 I find it very easy to schedule posts to Pinterest, and it saves me no end of time.
 If I had to manually pin to the boards I would be doing it for hours a day.

-If you want to be serious about Pinterest and gain more traffic to your blog, this in my opinion is a must.
+If you want to be serious about marketing and gaining Pinterest traffic to your blog, this in my opinion is a must.

 If you are interested in increasing your traffic on Twitter, check out my guide to Social Oomph.